 Sealing by a Court

-A judge has the authority to seal cases that ended in a “not guilty” finding, a dismissal or a nolle prosequi without any waiting period.
-Judges also have the power to seal a first time drug possession conviction as long as the person did not violate the terms of probation or other requirements ordered by the court before the waiting period has passed.
+A judge has the authority to seal cases that ended in “not guilty” verdicts or dismissal before the waiting period has passed.
+Judges also have the power to seal a first time drug possession conviction prior to the time period elapsing as long as the person did not violate the terms of probation or other requirements ordered by the court before the waiting period has passed.
 If you go into court it is recommended that you have a lawyer to assist in establishing that leaving the record public puts you at a disadvantage.